parthavshergill/Zombie_Forest_Project/README.md

 # VCM Indicator Species Analysis

-This project analyzes species distribution data to identify indicator species and multi-species assemblages that are characteristic of Vulnerable Conifer Montane (VCM) habitats.
+This project analyzes species distribution data to identify indicator species and multi-species assemblages that are characteristic of regions experiencing vegetation climate mismatch (VCM).
 The analysis involves spatial data processing, statistical analysis of species co-occurrence patterns, community detection, and visualization of ecological networks.

 ## Table of Contents